Prospective Applicants

 - Other expenses

 In this section, we ask you to document and explain any sources of income or take home pay you may receive over the summer, either from the experience, other grants, a summer job, or family.
-If making any income, we’ll want to know your take-home income with taxes taken out.
+This income includes sign-on bonuses, relocation stipends, housing stipends, etc. If making any income, we’ll want to know your take-home income with taxes taken out.
 Calculate estimated taxes here.

 You can use this space to explain any other information that may be helpful to the reviewer.
 This could include: